WIRING a BILGE PUMP - The primary

 With that I fabricated a longer wire harness for each

-pump (cockpit pump shown), added a connector at the pump end, then labelled
+pump (cockpit pump shown below), added a connector at the pump end, then labelled

 and tested each to confirm they operate prior to